 It's always nice to come in from a long day and get in a scalding hot bath.
 But while it may feel relaxing, it's not great for your skin.
 Hot water can strip both the moisture and oils out of your skin—leaving it parched, dry and scaly, according to Dr. Thomas Griffin, a board-certified dermatologist in Philadelphia.

-On a related note: that hot water is going to make your hair frizzy and dry, and will cause colored hair to fade quicker.
+On a related note: that hot water might make your hair frizzy and dry, and will likely cause colored hair to fade quicker.
 It's best to rinse your hair in cool water.